FAQ About MACCP

 We expect the program to grow, but will always keep it relatively small, accepting no more than fifteen students or so in any given class year, to be able to provide in-depth, individual mentoring.
 Students from other parts of Boston University and the medical campus also cross-register into our courses, enriching the interdisciplinary mix.

 Are there any funding sources for tuition costs?

-We do offer a limited number of merit-based tuition-reduction scholarships.
+We do offer merit-based tuition-reduction scholarships.
 In such cases, we propose the student for a Provost’s Scholarship.

 Although most scholarships are offered at the Bachelors and Doctoral Degree levels, we suggest that you still review the listings at this Anthropology Scholarships link.

 We advise you to explore the possibility of local or regional scholarships in your hometown or state, for which you may be eligible.

 This is why we feel so strongly about planning your program in direct connection with your career visions and goals.
 We feel a deep responsibility from your first day to maximize the likelihood that the effort, time, and money you put into the program will make you the strongest candidates possible for your next steps, whatever those might be.